 Parishioners are welcome at all formal meetings of the Council.
-You are entitled to share your views with your parish council so that we can represent you well.
+You are entitled to share your views on any item on the agenda with your parish council so that we can represent you well.

 You should let your council know if anything in the village is of concern so that action can be considered on your behalf.